 Manchester Cancer Research Nexus

-An interconnected network of Centres of Excellence, and Research Institutes
+An interconnected matrix of Centres of Excellence, Research Institutes and Networks

 Cancer research in Manchester exists as a nexus.
 Research is interconnected, collaborative, world-leading, and impactful.
-Discover more about the various Centres of Excellence, Institutes, and Teams all driving excellence in cancer research across Manchester with research strategies aligned to the MCRC.
+Discover more about the various Centres of Excellence, Research Institutes, and Networks all driving excellence in cancer research across Manchester with research strategies aligned to the MCRC.

 Cancer Research UK Manchester Centre